-If you happen to use a Synology NAS server, like the DS1618+ or the DS1019+, which I would recommend above servers from any other vendors, you can easily do this by editing a shared folder within the Control Panel.
+If you happen to use a Synology NAS server, like the DS1618+ or the DS1019+, which I would recommend over any other NAS brand, you can easily do this by editing a shared folder within the Control Panel.

 Remember that the folder share quota is only available when you use the NAS with the btrfs file system.